Orphan Calabi-Yau threefold with arithmetic monodromy group: Monodromy groups of orphan operators

+The remaining 18 double octic orphan operators are of order 4.
+Corresponding arrangements of eight planes are listed in \cite{Cynk-van Straten}; we follow the numbering from this paper.
+The list of orphan arrangements, with arrangements yielding equivalent Picard-Fuchs operators listed together, is as follows:

-We now present rational realizations of the monodromy groups for all the double octic orphan operators listed above.
-Rational basis were found using the procedure from the previous section.
-More precisely, except for the operator \textbf{266}, the basis is always of the form
+Now we present rational realizations of monodromy groups of double octic orphan operators.
+Let $\mathcal{P}$ be such an operator.
+The following list contains local monodromy operators $M_\sigma$ for singular points $\sigma\in\Sigma$ written in a rational basis $\mathcal{B}$.
+These bases were found using the procedure from the previous section.
+For all operators except \textbf{266} the basis $\mathcal{B}$ is of the form